doiim/waku-chat-vue-plugin/README.md

-# Waku Chat Component
+# Waku Chat Vue Plugin

-This document describes the Waku Chat component.
+This document describes a plugin made with Waku and Vue, that implements a simple chat.

 <!--- [Live Demo!](https://doiim.github.io/waku-chat-vue/) -->